These days, it seems like technology is absolutely everywhere.

 4. Coding is logical AND creative

 No, that's not an oxymoron.
 The fundamentals of coding may be logical and left-brained, but its creative applications are endless.
-Kids develop multiple cognitive capacities while coding, and it’s pretty amazing how many different skills synchronize at once.
+Kids develop multiple cognitive capacities while coding, and it’s amazing how different skills synchronize at once.
 While learning, kids can build the logic of a coder alongside the creativity of a designer, an unstoppable repertoire of skills.

 Coding also offers something all young people need: the opportunity to express themselves.